Who We Are

 What We Do

-We provide a resource of video interviews with artists, educators, economists and community builders plus a conversational guide to serve as a catalyst for enlightening exchanges with family, friends, colleagues and fellow community members.
+There is a resource of videos with Innovators with a conversational guide to serve as a catalyst for enlightening exchanges with family, friends, colleagues and fellow community members.

-Jan founded Earth Charter US (1999 to December 2013).
-The Earth Charter (EC) is a global agreement for a sustainable future written by thousands of people in 77 countries over the course of ten years.
-Jan was invited by Mikhail Gorbachev to the international launch of the Earth Charter at the Hague Peace Palace in 2000, where she was recognized for leading the major effort in the U.S. to put the Earth Charter principles for social, economic and environmental justice into community actions in the US.
+She founded Earth Charter US (ECUS) (Earth Charter is a global agreement for a sustainable future) .
+Jan was invited by Mikhail Gorbachev to the international launch of the Earth Charter at the Hague where she was recognized for leading the major grassroots effort in the U.S. to put the Earth Charter principles for social, economic and environmental justice into community actions in the US.

-Jan also served on the United Nations Commission on Sustainable Development’s education caucus and was adjunct professor in the College of Business at the University of Tampa where she taught graduate courses on Sustainability: The Triple Bottom Line—People, Planet & Profit.
+Jan served as NGO delegate to the United Nations Commission on Sustainable Development and was adjunct professor in the College of Business at the University of Tampa.
+Previously, she was a psychotherapist in private practice and founder of organizations serving women and the community.

 Andrea is Senior Director – Project Management Office for Syniverse Technologies, a global company that provides technology and business services for the telecommunications industry.
 Previously, she was Senior Manager – Project Management Office for Raymond James Financial Services, a national firm.
 Andrea brings 25+ years as an IT leader for several Fortune 500 Companies to Cultural Innovations Agency (CIA).
 Andrea’s passion for travel has provided her with an appreciation for and perspective on different cultures and lifestyles.
 In her spare time, Andrea enjoys cooking for family and friends using recipes that she has put her special ‘spin’ on.